robodeco/ckwebsite/README.md

 # ckwebsite
 ## Personal portfolio website in development!

+I would like to stress that this is very much a work in progress, and I am still focusing heavily on functionality of various components before I implement a flushed out UX.
 Every week or so I'm going to push a new version full of changes.
 Please check out the deployed version at https://robodeco.github.io/ckwebsite/ to follow along with my progress!

 **Projected completion time:** End of February/Beginning of March
 <br>